-A Project Charter (found at the bottom of this page) was created in August 2016 to formally declare the intent of the City of Warman and the College of Nursing to create a steering committee to guide this partnership.
-The steering committee is co-chaired by the Mayor of Warman, Her Worship, Ms. Sheryl Spence and the Dean of Nursing at the University of Saskatchewan, Dr. Beth Horsburgh.
-Membership on the steering committee includes members of the Warman community and faculty and staff from the University of Saskatchewan representing Senior Administration, Finance, Nursing, Pharmacy and Nutrition and Public Health.
+A Project Charter was created in August 2016 to formally declare the intent of the City of Warman and the College of Nursing to create a steering committee to guide this partnership.
+Membership on the steering committee includes the Mayor of Warman, Her Worship, Ms. Sheryl Spence, members of the Warman community and faculty and staff from the University of Saskatchewan representing Senior Administration, Finance, Nursing, Pharmacy and Nutrition and Public Health.
 The Saskatoon Health Region is also represented and helping to support the planning.

 In addition to the steering committee, a working group has been formed to execute the day-to-day activities required to move the initiative forward.